web-auth/doc/pre-requisites/user-entity-repository.md

 ```

 {% hint style="info" %}
-The username can be composed of any displayable characters, including emojies.
+The username can be composed of any displayable characters, including emojis.
 Username "😝**🥰**😔" is perfectly valid.
 {% endhint %}

 {% hint style="warning" %}
-For privacy reasons, it is not recommended to use the e-mail as username.
+For privacy reasons, it is not recommended using the e-mail as username.
 {% endhint %}

 As for the `rp` Entity, the User Entity may have an icon.
 This icon must also be secured.